mrvcoder/Bug-Hunting-methodologies/README.md

 # Bug-Hunting-methodologies
 this repo contains some public methodologies which I found from internet (google,telegram,discord,writeups etc..)

-# Help to Improve repo
+# Help to Improv repo
 If you found any methodologies please add a pull request so I can merge that and update the repo :D

 # 1